 This year’s new SAME Class of Fellows includes current or retired members of four uniformed services (Army, Navy, Air Force and Coast Guard), public sector civilians, and industry professionals.
 They are part of SAME’s 30,000 members across the world, who, collectively, are a rich and diverse group of individuals from throughout the public, private and academic sectors, working to support SAME’s mission to “lead collaborative efforts to identify and resolve national security infrastructure-related challenge.”

 Congratulations to the 18 new SAME Fellows who will be invested in 2017 and to the Gerald C. Brown Mentoring Award recipient.
-For more information about the SAME Academy of Fellows, visit www.same.org/fellows.
+Learn more about the SAME Academy of Fellows.

 - Lt.
 Col. Matthew R. Altman, P.E., PhD, F.SAME, USAF – U.S. Air Force